sharsu/marketplace/README.md

 Summary of live orders can be retrieved by calling the endpoint `/silver-bars/order-book/summary/{orderType}` where orderType parameter could be `BUY` or `SELL`.

-@PathVariable: orderType - order type; permissible values are BUY or SELL.
+@PathVariable: orderType - order type; permissible values are BUY and SELL.

 # Design Considerations

-## Reliability
-No implementation has been done to achieve this feature.
-But the service is small and can be containarized that will help achieve this goal.

 ## Scalability
-Load-balanced endpoints will allow to have multiple instances of this services running in parallel.
+Load-balanced endpoints will allow to have multiple instances of the services running in parallel.
-However to achieve scalability for asynchronous communication; choice of underlying infrastructure (broker, etc...) will be key.
+However to achieve scalability for asynchronous communication; choice of underlying infrastructure (messaging broker, etc...) will be the key.

 ## Security
 Security implementation is not in the scope of this exercise.